adavisfoy/Credit_Risk_Analysis/README.md

 **Final Verdict**

-Based on the results, I would recommend utilization of the **Easy Ensemble AdaBoos Classifier algorithm**.
+Based on the results, I would recommend utilization of the **Easy Ensemble AdaBoost Classifier algorithm**.
 - It out-performed all of the other supervised machine learning algorithms for all metrics.
 - It had the highest balanced accuracy score (0.93) of all of the models as well as the highest recall scores for both high-risk (0.92) and low-risk (0.94) credit card applicants.